-- · Developments should be in line with surrounding scale, proportions, height (including shoulder height) and density. - · Developments should follow the existing urban grain and/or street frontage. - Development should use high-quality, durable materials that respond sympathetically to surrounding palette. - · Developments should re-stitch urban fabric and complete the streetscape.
+- Developments should be in line with surrounding scale, proportions, form, height (including shoulder height) and density. - Developments should follow the existing street pattern and/or street frontage. - Development should use high-quality, durable materials that respond sympathetically to surrounding palette. - There might be opportunity for developments to integrate more playful façade compositions that respond sympathetically to surrounding design. - Developments should re-stitch urban fabric and complete the streetscape.